Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 Where can I buy the Dyson V8 and V11?

-You can buy these vacuums from different online stores like Amazon and Walmart.
+You can purchase these vacuums from various online stores, including Amazon and Walmart.
 Please examine the links below for the latest prices.

 Disclaimer: I will earn a commission if you purchase through the links above.
 But at no additional cost to you, it’s a win-win for us!